 2. How easy will it be to make updates to the site?

 Inevitably, there are going to be changes made to the site after it’s launched.
-In fact, it’s an important part of SEO.
+In fact, it’s a critical part of SEO.
 Regular updates show search engines that the site is active and providing the most up-to-date information.

 3. What host do you use?